francisco-magana/francisco-magana/README.md

 I'm a software engineer who loves coding and creating new things.
 My interests include problem-solving, teaching, creativity, and teamwork.
 I believe that every challenge is an opportunity to grow and improve, and I am constantly seeking new challenges to overcome.
 When I am not working on projects or pursuing my passions, I enjoy spending time with my loved ones, reading books, playing videogames, watching movies, and exploring the outdoors.

 Thank you for taking the time to visit my profile.
 I am always looking for new opportunities to collaborate and learn, so feel free to reach out and connect with me.

+  ### Some practice projects
+  https://github.com/francisco-magana/are-you-bored - Ideas for bored people <br>
+  https://github.com/francisco-magana/should-i - Should you buy that thing?
+Answer this questions<br>
+  https://github.com/francisco-magana/clinote-project-page - Do you want to take notes in your teminal?<br>
+  https://github.com/francisco-magana/todolist-react-nextjs - Do you need a minimal TODO list without distractions?<br>

 <br/>